aldafy/tools-for-certificates/README.md

-# tools-for-certificates
-Tools for work with certificates
+# Some tools to work with certificates